 With the rise in cybercrime, companies are looking for the best solution to protect against cyber threats.
 Most companies choose from one of three different security solutions: managed security services provider (MSSP), SIEM, and managed detection and response (MDR).
 More and more often, they are choosing MDR as the preferred security solution to stay safe from cyberattacks.
 In fact, technological research and consulting firm Gartner predicts that one-half of all organizations will use MDR services to monitor, detect, and respond to threats by 2025.

 In Chapter 4 of our new eBook Managed Detection and Response (MDR) for Dummies, we compare these three security solutions to help you decide what’s best for your company.
-We explain what each of the three services provides, which activities you must manage with each service once implemented, and why MDR is gaining ground as a security solution.
+We explain the key differences between MDR vs. MSSP vs. SIEM, which activities you must manage with each service once implemented, and why MDR is gaining ground as a security solution.

 This entry-level security solution can tackle some of the specific tasks of your information security workload.
 For example, an MSSP service can secure your network and evaluate security controls on your devices or it can configure your firewalls, run vulnerability scans, and validate policies for your virtual private network.
 Such tasks are helpful, especially if your company doesn’t have a dedicated cybersecurity staff.
 But is an MSSP able to fully protect your company from a sophisticated data breach or cyberattack?
 We explain why it’s important to understand the limited visibility of an MSSP and know how that limitation can result in undetected activity in your cyber environment.